chapel-lang/chapel/doc/release/platforms/README.sgi.rst

         was the default tasking layer.
 It is likely that ``qthreads`` performs substantially better on Altix as it provides all of the desired runtime capabilities listed above.
-Additionally, previous studies performanced by the qthreads team have shown strong performance on Altix.
+Additionally, previous studies done by the qthreads team have shown strong performance on Altix.
 See :ref:`readme-tasks` for more information on Chapel's tasking layers.